open5gs/open5gs/docs/_pages/support.md

 permalink: /support/
 ---

-Open5GS receives strong and ongoing support from [NewPlane](https://newplane.io), which proudly backs the project and contributes to its continuous development and success.
+Open5GS receives strong and ongoing support from [NewPlane Inc.](https://newplane.io), which proudly backs the project and contributes to its continuous development and success.

 ### Licensing Options: